 The Dana Hotel means business.
 In the past, it has always been a perfectly pleasant place to visit.
 With stellar accommodation, a rooftop lounge and an ultra relaxing spa, stopping by never seemed like a bad idea.
 However, over the last few years things at the Dana Hotel began to change.
 The once buzzy rooftop bar closed and so did the restaurant on the ground floor.
-With the sudden string of closures, word around the culinary world began to spread: the Fifty/50 restaurant group was taking over.
+With the sudden string of closures, word around the culinary world began to spread: Rebel Hospitality and the Fifty/50 were joining forces.

-While you may not know the group by name, you definitely know their food if you’re a regular on the Chicago food scene.
-Fifty/50 is at the helm of Homestead on the Roof, The Berkshire Room, Bodega, Fifty/50 Bar, Steadfast, Roots Pizza, West Town Bakery, Bunny Slope and The Sixth.
-Rumors were confirmed when the group announced they would open Portsmith, an elevated seafood restaurant on the ground level of the hotel, as well as Leviathan, a sea monster inspired cocktail bar on the second floor, and Apogee, a whimsical cocktail lounge on the twenty-sixth floor.
+While you may not know either group by name, you definitely know their properties if you’re a regular on the Chicago food and travel scene.
+Fifty/50 is at the helm of Homestead on the Roof, The Berkshire Room, Bodega, Fifty/50 Bar, Steadfast, Roots Pizza, West Town Bakery, Bunny Slope and The Sixth, while Rebel Hospitality (founded by Principals Gene Kornota and Anthony Klok) heads the ACME Hotel, the Dana Hotel and Spa and Hawthorne Terrace.
+Rumors were confirmed when it was announced that they were launching three new concepts inside the hotel: Portsmith, an elevated seafood restaurant on the ground level, as well as Leviathan, a sea monster inspired cocktail bar on the second floor, and Apogee, a whimsical cocktail lounge on the twenty-sixth floor.

 Apogee opened in April of 2017 and was quickly accepted into the ranks as one of the best cocktail bars in Chicago.
 Headed by mixology master Benjamin Schiller, it is one of those places you must visit before you die.
 Portsmith followed soon after, opening in August of the same year.
 Headed by Executive Chef Nate Henssler (previously of Homestead on the Roof), Portsmith allowed him to flex his creative culinary muscles and showcase seafood in a familiar yet unexpected way.
 The menu has many unpredictable nuances with subtle whimsical interludes.